extrange/personal-blog/docs/blog/posts/2025-06-27-migrating-btrfs-to-zfs.md

 Raidz expansion notes:

-- Free space is [miscalculated].
-However, this can be mitigated somewhat by [using sparse files and offlining them].
+- Old blocks remain with their old data-to-parity [ratio].
+In the worst case scenario, [expanding a full 4x1TB RAIDZ2 to 8x1TB RAIDZ2 would result in the final array being 50% utilized][raidz-expansion].
+However, this can be mitigated somewhat by re-copying over the data, such as with `zfs send -R` or by [using sparse files and offlining them].

 ## Monitoring: